Skip to main content

 Altstadt-Lehel and Marienplatz

 This is one of the best areas to stay in Munich for first-time visitors.
 It offers the strongest overall sightseeing location, classic city atmosphere, and easy walking access to many of Munich's headline attractions.
-It works especially well for travelers who want Marienplatz, Viktualienmarkt, the Frauenkirche, old streets, and one of the city's most iconic settings close at hand.
+It works especially well for travelers who want Marienplatz, Viktualienmarkt, the Frauenkirche, the Residenz, old streets, and one of the city's most iconic visitor settings close at hand.

-Karlsplatz, Hauptbahnhof, and the central station side
+Karlsplatz, Hauptbahnhof, and Ludwigsvorstadt

-Maxvorstadt
+Maxvorstadt and Kunstareal

-This is a strong option for travelers who want one of Munich's most culture-rich districts.
-It works especially well for visitors who want museums, university atmosphere, cafés, and a stay that feels intellectual and central without relying only on the busiest tourist core.
+This is one of the best areas to stay in Munich for travelers who want culture, museums, and a more intellectual city-break atmosphere.
+It suits visitors who want major collections, university energy, cafés, galleries, and a district that feels central and rewarding without relying only on the busiest old-town core.

-This area works especially well for travelers who want a more stylish and local-feeling side of Munich.
-It suits visitors who want broad boulevards, cafés, strong dining access, and easy reach of the Englischer Garten in a district with long-standing cultural identity.
+This is one of the best areas to stay in Munich for travelers who want a more stylish and local-feeling side of the city.
+It works especially well for visitors who want broad boulevards, dining, cafés, long-standing cultural identity, and easy access to the Englischer Garten in one of Munich's most recognizable districts.

 Top Attractions Near Your Hotel